eliasmufa/CodeMates4_Fall23/breakfast/readme.md

 ### Notes:
 Advance preparation: You can make the mushroom filling (step 1) several hours ahead.
 It will keep for a day or two in the refrigerator.
 Reheat before making the omelets.
 Martha Rose Shulman can be reached at martha-rose-shulman.com.

+The earliest omelettes are believed to have originated in ancient Persia.

 ### Codemates #